- [Total: 10 Average: 2.6]

 - Written By: Jeff Maguire, George Nolfi

 - Cast: Paul Walker, Frances O’Connor, Gerard Butler

 Box Office Info:

 |Budget: $80 million||Financed by: Paramount; Mutual Film Group; Cobalt Media|

 In 1999, author Michael Crichton sold the Timeline book rights to Paramount for no money, but with a potentially very lucrative backend deal that pays 15% of the first-dollar gross to Crichton, his representative Artists Management Group and director Richard Donner, until they receive a $3 million producing fee.
 If Paramount did not make the picture, there would be a $1 million termination fee.
 If the film became profitable, the backend gross points would increase — this fiasco never became profitable.

 Mutual Film Group and Cobalt Media Group co-financed Timeline with Paramount and the studio would distribute in the US.
 Overseas distribution was set up through Mutual’s distribution partners, Cobalt and some territories through Paramount via UIP (joint distribution between Paramount and Universal).
-During pre-sales at Cannes, Mutual and Cobalt were selling the project as a $100+ million blockbuster, but at the time of release the budget was reported at $80 million, likely after tax breaks.
+During pre-sales at Cannes, Mutual and Cobalt were selling the project as a $100+ million blockbuster, but at the time of release the budget for Timeline was reported at $80 million, likely after tax breaks.

 After Donner delivered his cut, Paramount head Sherry lansing demanded numerous edits to the picture, delaying the release.
 After bouncing around the calendar, Timeline eventually opened over the crowded Thanksgiving holiday frame in 2,787 theaters and received terrible reviews.
 Pre-release awareness was high among auds — but despite being aware of the movie, tracking suggested it was not moviegoers first choice to see in theaters.